Dredging: Transportation and disposal of materials

 A number of vessels, notably in the UK and NW Europe de-water the hopper to dry the cargo to enable it to be discharged onto a quayside 'dry'.
 This is achieved principally using self discharge bucket wheel, drag scraper or excavator via conveyor systems.

-When contaminated (toxic) sediments are to be removed, or large volume inland disposal sites are unavailable, dredge slurries are reduced to dry solids via a process known as dewatering.
+When contaminated (toxic) sediments are to be removed, or large volume inland disposal sites are unavailable, dredge slurries are reduced to dry solids via a process known as dewatering, to minimize the dredge plume.
 Current dewatering techniques employ either centrifuges, geotube containers, large textile based filters or polymer flocculant/congealant based apparatus.

 In many projects, slurry dewatering is performed in large inland settling pits, although this is becoming less and less common as mechanical dewatering techniques continue to improve.

 Similarly, many groups (most notable in east Asia) are performing research towards utilizing dewatered sediments for the production of concretes and construction block, although the high organic content (in many cases) of this material is a hindrance toward such ends.

 The proper management of contaminated sediments is a modern-day issue of significant concern.
 Because of a variety of maintenance activities, thousands of tonnes of contaminated sediment are dredged worldwide from commercial ports and other aquatic areas at high level of industrialization.
 Dredged material can be reused after appropriate decontamination.
 A variety of processes has been proposed and tested at different scales of application (technologies for environmental remediation).
 Once decontaminated, the material could well suit the building industry, or could be used for beach nourishment.

 Environmental impacts

-Dredging can create disturbance to aquatic ecosystems, often with adverse impacts.
-In addition, dredge spoils may contain toxic chemicals that may have an adverse effect on the disposal area; furthermore, the process of dredging often dislodges chemicals residing in benthic substrates and injects them into the water column.
+Dredging can disturb aquatic ecosystems, often with adverse impacts.
+In addition, dredge spoils may contain toxic chemicals that may have an adverse effect on the disposal area; furthermore, the process of dredging often dislodges chemicals residing in benthic substrates and injects them into the water column, where they become toxic dredge plumes.

-The activity of dredging can create the following principal impacts to the environment:
+Dredging can have numerous significant impacts on the environment, including the following: